firefox-devtools/profiler/src/actions/README.md

 }
 ```

-### Instead pass in required data as an argument for ThunkAction creators
+### Alternatively you can pass in required data as an argument for ThunkAction creators

 ```js
 export function doThunkAction(requiredData) {